dvlahovski/UP2014-2015/homework/hw1/README.md

 #### Important: scoring the homeworks and format ####
 Every task should be in a separate file, named task#.cpp where # is the number of the task.
+Send the cpp files in an zip archive (rar is not allowed) Write your name, group and faculty number in the mail (and optionally in the files (as comments)) Don't send anything else (like the project files from Visual Studio, send ONLY the source files (*.cpp))

 You read the input data, make your calculations, and print the output and exit (no more, no less) Please, keep in mind that for every task a specific format is given both for input and output data.
 This is so, because the homeworks will be automatically checked - that means that a program (written by us) will run each homework, give